GalMunGral/clean-water-crowdsourcing/README.md

-Run `pod install` in terminal to install the dependencies first
+Run `pod install` in terminal to install Firebase and Google Maps dependencies first